-You can override the default for any of the editable lfs.syncTo... settings to control the synchronization process.
+You can override the default for any of the editable 1fs.syncTo... settings to control the synchronization process.

-For a description of these settings and a list of those you can edit, see the appendix Appendix A, Reference: License Server Policy Settings.
+For a description of these settings and a list of those you can edit, see the appendix Reference: License Server Policy Settings.